 Welcome to my teaching page.

-As a PhD candidate in Philosophy at the University of Notre Dame, teaching has been an integral part of my academic journey.
-I have served as a teaching assistant for both general introductory philosophy courses and an advanced course focusing on the history of modern philosophy, and I was recognized with the Outstanding Graduate Student Teacher Award for my work in 2021.
-In 2023, I also taught an independent class on the philosophy of mind, further enhancing my teaching experience.
-Here, you'll find information about courses I have independently taught and courses I have designed, each aimed at exploring complex philosophical concepts and encouraging deep intellectual inquiry.
+Teaching has been an integral part of my academic life since my time as a Ph.D. student in Philosophy at the University of Notre Dame.
+I have served as a teaching assistant for both introductory philosophy courses and an advanced seminar on the history of modern philosophy, and I was honored with the Outstanding Graduate Student Teacher Award in 2021.
+In 2023, I independently designed and taught a course on the philosophy of mind, further deepening my commitment to student-centered and conceptually rigorous instruction.
+In the 2025–2026 academic year, I will serve as an Assistant Teaching Professor in the Philosophy Department at Notre Dame.
+Below you will find information about courses I have independently taught and designed, each structured to guide students through complex philosophical ideas while fostering critical engagement and thoughtful discussion.

 Minds, Brains, and Persons